 9. Start College Tours.
 One of the twins has already decided he wants to be a Pediatric Dentist.
 We’ve started the conversations about what colleges he is considering, medical school, and everything involved in getting accepted into college.
 We’re planning to start touring colleges in the fall.

 11. How To Drive A Car.
 I don’t know if we’re ready for this one, but it’s happening whether we like it or not.
-The boys will start Driver’s Training this spring, and recently I’ve begun working with them and teaching them the basics of how to drive a car, change the tires, and fundamental car care.
+The boys will start Driver’s Training this spring, and recently I’ve begun working with them and teaching them the basics of driving a car, changing the tires, and fundamental car care.

 12. Be Respectful.
 If there’s one thing I want to get right with my boys, it’s this: be respectful.
 Treat women with respect, treat other human beings with respect, and treat yourself with respect.

 15. Getting A Job.
 We’re working on the process of how to apply for a job (resumes, cover letters, etc.), what to expect, work ethic, and work environment.
-The boys are excited about upcoming work opportunities, and I am looking forward to seeing them go through this important experience.
+The boys are excited about upcoming work opportunities, and I look forward to seeing them go through this important experience.

 16. Travel.
-Being able to see the world has so many important values, and we want our boys to travel, learn, and to appreciate and value all cultures.
+Seeing the world has so many important values, and we want our boys to travel, learn, and appreciate and value all cultures.